 | <!DOCTYPE html> |

-Now we see the header template was re-built with a current timestamp, then the application and the container image updated as well.
+Now you see the header template was re-built with a current timestamp, then the application and the container image updated as well.